Lola Karimova-Tillyaeva

-Lola Islamovna Karimova-Tillyaeva (born 3 July 1978) is an Uzbek diplomat and the daughter of Islam Karimov the former President of Uzbekistan and his wife, Tatyana Akbarovna Karimova.
-In 2012 she and her ex-husband, Timur Tillyaev, made it into Bilan magazine's list of Switzerland's 300 richest residents.
-Her older sister is business mogul Gulnara Karimova.
-She is also the founder of the perfume brand, The Harmonist Maison de Parfum.
+Lola Karimova-Tillyaeva (born 3 July 1978), also known as Lola Tillyaeva, is an entrepreneur, philanthropist, and former Uzbek diplomat.
+She is the younger daughter of Islam Karimov, the former president of Uzbekistan, and his wife, Tatyana Akbarovna Karimova.
+She previously served as Uzbekistan's permanent delegate to UNESCO from 2008 to 2018.
+She is also the founder of The Harmonist, a luxury fragrance house launched in Paris in 2013.

 Early life and education

 Lola Islamovna Karimova-Tillyaeva was born July 3, 1978 to Islam Karimov and his wife, Tatyana Akbarovna Karimova.
 When she was eleven years of age her father became the President of Uzbekistan.
 Her older sister is Gulnara Karimova, an Uzbek diplomat and business mogul.
 Karimova-Tillyaeva earned her bachelor's and master's degrees in International Law from the University of World Economy and Diplomacy in Tashkent, and later received a doctorate degree in Psychology from Tashkent State University.